pizzawarrior/QUIVR-custom-surfboards/README.md

 To view this project locally:

-1. Make sure to have Docker Desktop downloaded and open
+1. Make sure to have Docker Desktop downloaded and open, and a Mongo DB Atlas Cloud account
-2. Clone this repo
+2. Clone this repo.
+3. Create a .env file in the root directory.
+Add the following MongoDB variables to this file to connect your database:
+   REACT_APP_API_HOST=http://localhost:8000
+   CONNECTION_STRING='your/mongodb/atlas/cloud/connections/string'
+   DB_NAME=quivr-db
+   USER_NAME=your_username
+   USER_PW=your_password
-3. cd into this project, and run `docker compose up`
+4. cd into this project, and run `docker compose up`
-4. Successful launch should build 3 Docker containers and log a 'Compiled successfully!' message in the console
+5. Successful launch should build 3 Docker containers and log a 'Compiled successfully!' message in the console
-5. The project can now be viewed in the browser: http://localhost:3000
+6. The project can now be viewed in the browser: http://localhost:3000
-6. You can now create a customer account from this page
+7. You can now create a customer account from this page
-7. To test the backend routes go to the Swagger UI here: http://localhost:8000/docs
+8. To test the backend routes go to the Swagger UI here: http://localhost:8000/docs
-8. You will need to create a shaper account to create an order, click here and fill out all criteria: http://localhost:8000/docs#/Auth/create_account_accounts_post
+9. You will need to create a shaper account to create an order, click here and fill out all criteria: http://localhost:8000/docs#/Auth/create_account_accounts_post
-9. Now when you go back to the homepage for the site and log in with your customer creds you should be able to select the shaper account you created in Swagger, and create a surfboard order.
+10. Now when you go back to the homepage for the site and log in with your customer creds you should be able to select the shaper account you created in Swagger, and create a surfboard order.
-10. If order creation was success, it should populate on the Order History page.
+11. If order creation was success, it should populate on the Order History page.
-11. You can also log in as the shaper you created, and update the status of your orders by clicking the Order History page
+12. You can also log in as the shaper you created, and update the status of your current orders by clicking the Order History page

 ## App Design